juliangrtz/tohe-roles/roles-en.md

 # Fool

 (Add-ons):
-Mechanik, Alchemist und Troller werden nicht zum Tollpatsche.
-Tollpatsche können keine Sabotage reparieren.
+Mechanic, Alchemist and Troller won't be Fool.
+Fools can't repair any Sabotage.

 # Avanger